 Changing bits is fairly simple but requires two hands (my photo is not 100% accurate).
 One finger pushes the button on the front of the TRIO to lock the collet.
 The other hand uses the wrench to loosen the collet.

-Remove the bit.
+Then, remove the bit.
 Insert the new bit and tighten the collet.
 (First by hand and then with the wrench.)

 The TRIO does not come with router bits, but a Dremel 5-piece Specialty Router Bit Kit can be purchased for about $40 from Amazon (affiliate link.)
 There is also a tile cutting bit, piloted point cutting bit, and a hardwood and sheet metal bit (all available for separate purchase.)